On torsion in finitely presented groups: Universal finitely presented torsion-free groups

-Moreover, Miller \cite[Corollary 3.14]{Mille-92}, extending a result of Boone and Rogers \cite[Theorem 2]{BooneRogers}, showed there is no universal solvable word problem group.

-Combining several of our previous observations, we now give a key result of this work.

-\begin{thm} There is a universal (finitely presentable) torsion-free group $G$.
-That is, $G$ is finitely presentable, and for any finite presentation $P$ we have that $\overline{P}\hookrightarrow G$ if (and only if) $\overline{P}$ is torsion-free. \end{thm}

-\begin{proof} Take an enumeration $P_{1}, P_{2}, \ldots$ of all finite presentations of groups, and construct the countably generated recursive presentation $Q:=P_{1}^{\tf}* P_{2}^{\tf}* \ldots$; this is the countably infinite free product of the universal torsion-free quotient of all finitely presentable groups (with some repetition).
-As each $P_{i}^{\tf}$ is uniformly constructible from $P_{i}$ (by theorem \ref{tkill}), we have that our construction of $Q$ is indeed effective, and hence $Q$ is a countably generated recursive presentation.
-Also, theorem \ref{tkill} shows that $\overline{Q}$ is a torsion-free group, as we have successfully annihilated all the torsion in the free product factors, and the free product of torsion-free groups is again torsion-free.
-Moreover, $\overline{Q}$ contains an embedded copy of every torsion-free finitely presentable group, as proposition \ref{unchanged rho} shows that the universal torsion-free quotient of a torsion-free group is itself.
+\begin{proof} Take an enumeration $P_{1}, P_{2}, \ldots$ of all countably generated recursive presentations of groups, and construct the countably generated recursive presentation $Q:=P_{1}^{\tf}* P_{2}^{\tf}* \ldots$; this is the countably infinite free product of the universal torsion-free quotient of all countably generated recursively presentable groups (with some repetition).
+As each $P_{i}^{\tf}$ is uniformly constructible from $P_{i}$ (by proposition \ref{tkill}), we have that our construction of $Q$ is indeed effective, and hence $Q$ is a countably generated recursive presentation.
+Also, proposition \ref{tkill} shows that $\overline{Q}$ is a torsion-free group, as we have successfully annihilated all the torsion in the free product factors, and the free product of torsion-free groups is again torsion-free.
+Moreover, $\overline{Q}$ contains an embedded copy of every torsion-free countably generated recursively presentable group, as the universal torsion-free quotient of a torsion-free group is itself.
 Now use theorem \ref{tor emb} to embed $\overline{Q}$ into a finitely presentable group $\overline{\T(Q)}$.
 By construction, $\emptyset=\torord(\overline{Q})=\torord(\overline{\T(Q)})$, so $\overline{\T(Q)}$ is torsion-free.
-Finally, $\overline{\T(Q)}$ has an embedded copy of every finitely presentable torsion-free group, since $\overline{Q}$ did.
+Finally, $\overline{\T(Q)}$ has an embedded copy of every countably generated recursively presentable torsion-free group, since $\overline{Q}$ did.
 Taking $G$ to be $\overline{\T(Q)}$ completes the proof. \end{proof}